What is the ITR-6 Form?

 - The details of tax deduction claims for investments or payments or expenditure made between 1 April 2020 until 30 June 2020.

 Companies also need to file an income tax return under the income tax department.
 For filing income tax returns the companies need to fill ITR Form 6.
 This form can not be filled by the companies who claim exemption under section 11 that is who have income for holding properties for charitable and religious purposes.

 Frequently Asked Questions

 Ans.
-Yes, to file return of income tax one must fill ITR forms that states detailed information of the taxpayer and his or her tax liabilities and deductions.
+Yes, to file an income tax return one must fill ITR forms that states detailed information of the taxpayer and his or her tax liabilities and deductions.

 Q- What is ITR Form 6?

-Q- Who needs to furnish ITR Form 6?
+Q- Who is eligible to fill the ITR Form 6?

 Ans.
-The companies other than those companies who claim exemption under section 11 needs to file an income tax return with ITR Form 6.
+The companies other than those companies who claim exemption under section 11 need to file an income tax return with ITR Form 6.

-Q- Who can not filI TR Form 6?
+Q- Who can not filI ITR Form 6?